 From the time Smith began receiving these revelations from God, he began talking with people.
 He felt that it was imperative for him to share with others what God taught him.
 His efforts did not produce immediate results; in the religious circles in Norway at the time, there were plenty of charismatic and popular preachers who gathered far more people than the teaching about Christ manifest in the flesh did.
 Smith was neither interested in holding back the truth in order to draw many people, nor in putting on a great show to attract attention to himself.
 “God longs for people who will live before His face.
 There are already plenty of those who live before people,” he wrote to his brother on April 29, 1909.

-To learn more about Brunstad Christian Church’s theology, read here: “.”
+To learn more about Brunstad Christian Church’s theology, read here: “What we believe”

 The first “friends”